Parallel Multi-Coordinate Descent Methods for Full Configuration Interaction: Numerical Experiments

 \subsection{Numerical Results with \ch{C2} and \ch{N2}}

-In this section, we compare the performance of our method with other FCI methods: SHCI, DMRG and i-FCIQMC, all with parallel support and using the same amount of computing resources.
+In this section, we compare the performance of our method with other FCI methods: SHCI, DMRG and iS-FCIQMC, all with parallel support and using the same amount of computing resources.
 We test all the algorithms on two systems: \ch{C2} and \ch{N2} under the cc-pVDZ basis sets.
 The original CDFCI program~\cite{cdfci} which supports OpenMP acceleration by parallelizing the update \(\B{b} = H\B{c}\), is also tested here and renamed as sCDFCI (single-coordinate descent FCI) for comparison with our new method mCDFCI (multi-coordinate descent FCI).
-SHCI, DMRG and i-FCIQMC calculations were performed using the Arrow code~\cite{shci}, the Block2 code~\cite{dmrg} and the NECI code~\cite{fciqmc}, respectively.
+SHCI, DMRG and iS-FCIQMC calculations were performed using the Arrow code~\cite{shci}, the Block2 code~\cite{dmrg} and the NECI code~\cite{fciqmc}, respectively.
 All programs were compiled using the GNU g++ compiler (version 11.4.0) with the --O3 optimization flag.
 Native support for OpenMP was utilized, and MPI support was provided by MPICH (version 4.2.0).
 All programs were restricted to use \(64\) cores.
-CDFCI, SHCI, and DMRG were executed with 64 threads each, while i-FCIQMC, which supports only MPI parallelization, was executed with 64 MPI processes.
+CDFCI, SHCI, and DMRG were executed with 64 threads each, while iS-FCIQMC, which supports only MPI parallelization, was executed with 64 MPI processes.
 Apart from the parallelization configurations enabled in our study, we used the same experimental settings as described in~\citet{Wang2019}.

-Specifically, SHCI was run with different thresholds \(\varepsilon_1\), DMRG with varying maximum bond dimensions \(M\), and i-FCIQMC with different numbers of walkers \(m\).
-For i-FCIQMC, in addition to the default parameters, the initiator threshold was set to \(3.0\) and the number of iterations was set to $\num{30000}$ to ensure convergence by observation of clear plateaus in the diagnostic plots.
+Specifically, SHCI was run with different thresholds \(\varepsilon_1\), DMRG with varying maximum bond dimensions \(M\), and iS-FCIQMC with different numbers of walkers \(m\).
+For iS-FCIQMC, the preconditioned heat-bath (PCHB) excitation generator and the semi-stochastic method (with \(\num{1000}\) determinants in the deterministic space) were employed.
+The initiator threshold was set to \(3.0\) and the number of iterations was set to $\num{30000}$ to ensure convergence by observation of clear plateaus in the diagnostic plots.
 The Hartree--Fock state was used as the initial wavefunction for all algorithms except DMRG, which has its own warm-up algorithm.
 In all cases, the energy is reported without any perturbation or extrapolation postcalculations.
-Variational energy is reported for CDFCI, SHCI and DMRG, while average projected energy is reported for i-FCIQMC.
+Variational energy is reported for CDFCI, SHCI and DMRG, while average projected energy is reported for iS-FCIQMC, along with stochastic error estimates obtained through additional blocking analysis.
+The absolute error is defined as the absolute difference between the reported energy and the reference ground-state energy.

 Table~\ref{tab:c2} and Table~\ref{tab:n2} demonstrates the convergence behavior of the \ch{C2} and \ch{N2} molecule respectively, executed by different methods.
 Each method was evaluated with specific parameter values, and the results are documented in terms of absolute error, memory consumption in gigabytes (GB), execution time in seconds, and a comparison with the mCDFCI algorithm regarding execution time and relative ratio.
 From a broader perspective, there are significant differences in time and memory usage among the various algorithms, which we will examine in detail.